Margandalf/english-for-designers/case-study_TdA.md

 ### not a good idea

 ![Snímek obrazovky 2025-03-04 131210](https://github.com/user-attachments/assets/be2022c7-bd06-46a8-b070-83914022e6a5)
-1. We have to work with developer friendly fonts
+1. Lesson: Work with developer friendly fonts

 First try